 A condition or incident that could compromise the safety and well-being of any member of the Colorado Mesa University Community will result in an appropriate timely warning being issued.
-The warning will be communicated to the University community in one or more of the following ways: e-mail, emergency text and voice messaging system, notices on the University's website (MAVzone portal), notices on building digital signs, and posters/flyers posted around campus.
+The warning will be communicated to the University community in one or more of the following ways: e-mail, emergency text and voice messaging system, or notices on the University's website (MAVzone portal).
 The President's Office or the Vice President for Student Services, in collaboration with the Grand Junction Police Department, will issue the warning.

-Since the Grand Junction Police Department is the security personnel for the campus, any situation that occurs off campus, but poses a threat to the campus will be known immediately and a timely warning can be issued if warranted.
+Since the Grand Junction Police Department is the security personnel for the campus, any situation that occurs off campus, but poses a threat to the campus will be known immediately and a timely warning will be issued if warranted.